AndyV773/pp4/README.md

 Just to list a few.
 With more time, I would like to add the following features:

-- An istance to like, delete or edit posts within the post_detail & profile_detail templates
+- Functionality to like, delete or edit posts within the post_detail & profile_detail templates
 - Edit user/username functionality
 - Channel search bar
 - User favorite channel list